Jatynjala/a-good-villain-or-general/README.md

 In the application you can:

-* Log in and out or register as a user
+* Log in and out or register as a user (complete)
-* Keep track of your average amount of correct answers
+* Keep track of your average amount of correct answers (complete)
-* See the average amount of correct answers by all users
+* See the average amount of correct answers by all users (planned)
-* Anonymously propose new questions in the comment section
+* Anonymously propose new questions in the comment section (planned)